 View entire map

-The construction area begins at 8th Street and extends south on Meridian Ave.
+The construction area began at 8th Street and extended south on Meridian Ave.
 E. to 36th St. E.

 Why is WSDOT

 building this project?

 Traffic volumes along the SR 161 corridor in Edgewood have steadily increased in recent years, resulting in congestion, delays and collisions.
 This project is intended to improve safety and ease congestion after adding lanes and managing access.

 The End Result